hclimente/hclimente.github.io/_posts/2025-05-02-hf-transformers.md

 This is the workflow that Hugging Face 🤗 and its [`transformers`](https://huggingface.co/docs/transformers/index) Python library aim to eradicate. `transformers` provides a unified API to fetch, use and fine-tune many models, making it easy to switch between them without having to learn a new API each time, which has turned it into a staple of LLM work.

 Let's dive into the `transformers` library.
-Although big tech is going crazy over LLMs, DNA language models are where the money is.<d-footnote>Citation required</d-footnote> In this post, I use `transformers` to showcase an application of the [Nucleotide Transformer](https://www.nature.com/articles/s41592-024-02523-z) (NT), a DNA language model.
+Although big tech is going crazy over LLMs, DNA language models are where the money is.<d-footnote>Citation required</d-footnote> In that spirit, in this post I use `transformers` to showcase an application of the [Nucleotide Transformer](https://www.nature.com/articles/s41592-024-02523-z) (NT), a DNA language model.
 And I use the NT to showcase `transformers`.

 I will be providing snippets of code along with the text.
 If you are still curious about the nitty-gritty, all the code is available [on Github](https://github.com/hclimente/hclimente.github.io/blob/main/assets/python/2025-05-02-hf-transformers/supplementary.ipynb).